 What Parameters are Used to Calculate My SleepScore?

 SleepScore measures your sleep on a variety of levels.
-It monitors and analyzes your total sleep duration, your time in light sleep, deep sleep, and REM sleep, and the number of awakenings you have each night.
+It monitors and analyzes your total sleep duration, your time taken to fall asleep, your time in light sleep, deep sleep, and REM sleep, and the number and duration of awakenings you have each night.
 These variables are then measured against known sleep averages for your age and gender, which have been established by well-published research, expert advisors, and by analyzing more than six million nights of sleep.
 All of your sleep data is then put into our algorithm to create your specific nightly SleepScore, rated from 0-100.

 About MindScore and BodyScore